CruxConnect/crux-docs/_product_retailer/get_item_detail.md

 number_of_units_bundled
 : (number) The Number of Units Bundled parameter indicates how many SKUs are in a single bundle.

-minimum_advertised_price_currency
-: (string) The Minimum Advertised Price Currency parameter indicates what currency the MAP is based on.

-msrp_currency
-: (string) The Manufacturer's Suggested Retail Price Currency parameter indicates what currency the MSRP is based on.

 item
 : (object) The Item object contains the item_uuid; the item_uuid is the parent identifer for the sku_uuid.